Daniel-Thompson-91/Daniel-Thompson-91/README.md

 - ### Becoming a web developer
 I would like to pursue either front-end, back-end, or full stack.
 I would also be interested in software development, but that will require some more learning/study on my part.
 I believe I am at a level where I could be an asset as a junior Developer, and I feel that I could learn more effectively as an active part of a web dev team.

-- ### Moving to the Sacramento area
-I am making a pretty big move from the East Texas area to the Sacramento area for personal reasons.
-I'm not sure how long I'll be there, but the goal is to move around the end of October this year.
-I will need a good, steady job in oder to afford California living, which is why I am actively studying to improve my tech stack and land a job as a developer.

 I am open to do freelance work.
 If you have a personal project that you need/want help with, I would be more than happy to work along side you.
 Feel free to reach out on my LinkedIn profile (@danielthompson91).